 What Is AP Self-Study?

-Why People Self-Study AP Material
+Why Students Self-Study AP Material

-There are a few reasons people might decide to study for an AP exam on their own instead of taking a course.
+There are a few reasons that students might decide to study for an AP exam on their own instead of taking a course.

 This man is self-studying the river.
 Good idea?
 You decide.